Getting started with gossiped ring

 How to add another instance?

-To add another Cortex to the small cluster, copy docs/configuration/single-process-config-blocks-gossip-1.yaml to a new file, and make following modifications.
-We assume that third Cortex will run on the same machine again, so we change node name and ingester ID as well.
-Here is annotated diff:
+To add another Cortex to the small cluster, copy docs/configuration/single-process-config-blocks-gossip-1.yaml to a new file, and make the following modifications.
+We assume that the third Cortex will run on the same machine again, so we change the node name and ingester ID as well.
+Here is the annotated diff:

 ...